jfo/weblog/content/post/2019/2019-08-29-webassembly-sections-part-2.md

 The body of this function has three lines, after this line:

 ```
-get_local $n
+local.get $n
 ```

-the stack looks like this (let's pretend we called this function in javascript with `10`):
+`local` here refers to the parameter passed in; now the stack looks like this (let's pretend we called this function in javascript with `10`):

 ```
 [10]